renpy/renpy/sphinx/source/config.rst

     Ren'Py terminates.
 This is intended to free resources, such as opened files or started threads.

-.. var:: config.sticky_layers = [ "master", ... ]
+.. var:: config.sticky_layers = True

-    A list of layer names that will, when a tag is shown on them, take precedence over that tag's entry in :var:`config.tag_layer` for the duration of it being shown.
+    When True, the last layer a showing tag was displayed on will be remembered and used in place of an entry in :var:`config.tag_layer`.
+    When the tag is hidden it is forgotten and will revert to normal.

 .. var:: config.top_layers = [ "top", ... ]